mohammadzainabbas/fizyr-assessment/README.md

 - **Testing:**
     - Unit tests (`src/cli/commands.rs`) use mocking (`MockDatabase`) to test CLI command logic in isolation.
     - Integration tests (`src/db/postgres.rs`) use the `sqlx::test` macro for transactional tests against a real database instance, gated by the `integration-tests` feature flag.
-- **Data Import:** Fetches data per country.
-Uses `ON CONFLICT DO NOTHING` during insertion for basic idempotency against duplicate measurements.
-Mock data fallback enhances resilience.
+- **Data Import:** Fetches locations per country, then measurements per sensor.
+Uses `ON CONFLICT (sensor_id, date_utc) DO NOTHING` during insertion to handle duplicate measurements.
 - **Pollution Index:** Implements a simple weighted index (`pm2.5 * 1.5 + pm10`) for the "most polluted" feature, prioritizing PM2.5.

 #

 ## Future Improvements

-- **API Pagination:** Implement proper pagination for the OpenAQ API calls to handle cases exceeding the 1000-record limit per request.
 - **Robust Error Handling:** Add retry logic (e.g., with exponential backoff) for transient network or API errors.
 - **Configuration File:** Move settings (country list, API URL, DB connection details) to a configuration file (e.g., `config.toml`) instead of environment variables or hardcoding.
 - **Database Migrations:** Use a dedicated migration tool (like `sqlx-cli` or `refinery`) for more robust schema management instead of `CREATE TABLE IF NOT EXISTS`.